Last Updated on

 The Tamar Valley is also Tasmania oldest wine growing region and with over thirty wineries to choose from, it won’t take long for you to find one to sample some great wine.
 The region produces some gorgeous sparkling wines, along with pinot noir and sauvignon blanc.
 Why not pair a glass or two with a delicious platter of local cheeses?

 Driving through the Tamar Valley you’ll be treated to some incredibly beautiful scenery, ranging from well-manicured vineyards and orchards through to rugged native forests.
+This is definitely one of the best places to visit in Tasmania.

 6. Cataract Gorge